cfreeman/TriggerTracker/README.md

 Actions are things that the application can do when a trigger is activated.
 These actions include:

-#### call-back

-The callback action uses twillio to trigger a phone call to any phone number.
-A recorded message is played down the phone.

-**Parameters:**

-* *callback* - The twillio identifier of the recorded message you wish to playback down the phone.
-* *number* - The phone number to play the recorded message too.

-**Example config snippet:**

-	{
-		"type" : "call-back",
-		"callback" : "foo",
-		"number" : "555-notanumber"
-	}

 #### audio

 The audio action plays an audio file (located in the root directory of the devices internal storage).